ycpcs/fys100-fall2016/labs/lab07.md

 Note that you will need to be logged into your YCP account to access this download.

 I saved this clip in a folder called `Samples` in the same place as my `SoundFonts` folder.
-My program defines a `SAMPLE_DIR` variable that serves the same purpose as the `SOUNDFONT_DIR` variable, to locate files (in this case samples) needed to play the composition:
+My sketch defines a `SAMPLE_DIR` variable that serves the same purpose as the `SOUNDFONT_DIR` variable, to locate files (in this case samples) needed to play the composition:

 {% highlight java %}
 final String SAMPLE_DIR = "H:/Samples";